mahmoudZakaria90/albert-wiki/README.md

     - Low Saxon
     - Hindi

-Note: There is no support for Arabic in the API, although it's already loading on wikipedia site itself.
+**Note**: There is no support for Arabic in the API, although it's already loading on wikipedia site itself.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).